dsogari/doml/packages/core/syntax.md

 | _filter_             | `div`, `search`, `input`      | Child filtering      |
 | _progress_           | `progress`                    | Completion indicator |

-If a component provides elements that are subject to [cross-referencing](#cross-referencing), it should register itself in the appropriate namespace to subscribe to auto-numbering.
+If a component provides objects that are subject to [cross-referencing](#cross-referencing), it should register itself in the appropriate namespace to subscribe to auto-numbering.

 ## Preprocessing

-Preprocessing constructs appear within angled brackets:
+The **preprocessing** constructs are handled before parsing.
+They appear within angled brackets:

 | Syntax            | Meaning    |
 | ----------------- | ---------- |